sensorlab/agent-edgeautoscaling/docs/readme.md

 ## Notes

 - Ensure all containers are running the same Python version.
-- In Kubernetes, it is recommended to disable swap on all nodes to maximize resource utilization.
+- In Kubernetes, it is recommended to disable swap with `sudo swapoff -a` on all nodes to maximize resource utilization.
 All deployments should have CPU and memory limits set.